© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte is a scheduled monument protected by Historic England under reference 1011071.
 View the official record →

-Castle Hill motte is a Norman motte-and-bailey castle located in Staffordshire, England.
+Castle Hill motte is a Norman fortification located in Staffordshire, England, comprising an earthwork mound typical of eleventh and twelfth century military architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011071.

 Castle Hill motte is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011071.